Business

 What is the role of government in healthcare?

-The government’s role in healthcare includes administering public insurance programs, regulating private insurers, and setting health policy.
+Government administers public insurance programs, regulates private insurers, and sets health policy.
 In the U.S., Medicare covers over 67 million seniors and people with disabilities, while Medicaid covers more than 90 million low-income Americans.
 The Affordable Care Act (ACA) further expanded access to coverage and reduced the uninsured rate from 16% in 2010 to under 8% by 2024.

 What is the difference between fiscal policy and monetary policy?